LabKey/labkey-api-java/python/Labkey/README.txt

 Help and Contributing
 =========

-The `LabKey Python Client API`_ and the LabKey Server are maintained by the LabKey Software Foundation.
+The `LabKey Python Client API`_ and the LabKey Server are maintained by the LabKey Foundation.
 If you have any questions or need support, please use the `LabKey Server support forum`_.

 Documentation